mgnorero/snake/README.md

 4. Avoid collisions with walls and your own body.
 5. The game ends when the snake collides with a wall or itself.

+## Prerequisites

+Before you begin, ensure you have met the following requirements:
+- **Python 3.9** or higher installed.
+- Python library:
+  - **turtle** - Used for creating the game's graphics. (pip install PythonTurtle)

 ## Get Started